Why Adaptation Matters

 It only takes 12 inches of water to sweep a car off the road, so when you see water on the road; Turn Around, Don’t Drown!

 Four of the 12 major risks identified in The San Antonio 2019 Vulnerability Assessment are drought related.
-The direct impact of low water availability is what comes to mind immediately, but drought conditions can lead to widespread vegetation die back which both debris management challenges as well as wildfire risk.
+The direct impact of low water availability is what comes to mind immediately, but drought conditions can lead to widespread vegetation die off which poses both debris management challenges as well as wildfire risk.

 Edwards Aquifer Protection

 The Edwards Aquifer provides groundwater to over 2 million people across central Texas, making it a water resource of national importance.
 So much that the 4th National Climate Assessment highlights Edwards Aquifer as a case study on a critical water resources that are sensitive to both drought and flooding events due to the shallow depth of the water-holding geologic layers.
-In response San Antonians and Bexar County residents have stepped up and repeatedly voted to increase protections to keep this asset in good condition for future generations.
+In response, San Antonians and Bexar County residents have stepped up and repeatedly voted to increase protections to keep this asset in good condition for future generations.

 Learn more about this history of action on San Antonio Parks and Recreation's Edwards Aquifer Page